MrSavvy1/MediAid/README.md

     https://github.com/MrSavvy1/MediAid.git

-2.Navigate to the project directory: cd MediAid
+2. Navigate to the project directory: cd MediAid

 3. Install dependencies:

 # Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.